Resource dependence theory

-Resource dependence theory (RDT) is the study of how the external resources of organizations affect the behavior of the organization.
+Resource dependence theory is the study of how the external resources of an organization affect the behavior of the organization.
 The procurement of external resources is an important tenet of both the strategic and tactical management of any company.
 Nevertheless, a theory of the consequences of this importance was not formalized until the 1970s, with the publication of The External Control of Organizations: A Resource Dependence Perspective (Pfeffer and Salancik 1978).
 Resource dependence theory has implications regarding the optimal divisional structure of organizations, recruitment of board members and employees, production strategies, contract structure, external organizational links, and many other aspects of organizational strategy.

 Argument for

 The basic argument of resource dependence theory can be summarized as follows: